Dedman College of Hospitality

 HFT 4802 Catering Management (3)

 Global Club Management and Leadership majors must complete two HFT or LEI electives.
-A list of HFT and LEI electives may be found above.
+A list of HFT and LEI electives may be found below.
+Global Club Management and Leadership majors may complete additional credit hours (up to nine total) of HFT 3941 (Management Internship) and use them as substitutes for elective requirements (listed below).

 1. Global Club Management and Leadership majors are required to complete six months of approved internship.
 Internships must be approved by the Department Chair of Global Club Management and Leadership.